logancamp/CSDS447_Layer-Wise-Chair/README.md

 ## Goals and Next Steps:
 - Next we hope to find, or generate more robust datasets:
   - Find available data from numerous other sources if they exist (Potenitally non-truthfulQA data)
-  - Try merging multiple TQA styled baselines (more correct responses not garenteed)
+  - Try merging multiple TQA styled baselines (more correct responses, not garenteed)
-  - Try to generate with larger model (not garenteed)
+  - Try to generate with different models (not garenteed)
-  - Create more data with appended re-questioning (may cause messy data)
+- After,
-- After we will adjust our dataset to include partially completed layer data - or collect per layer data and train per layer to learn internal patterns. <br>
+  - We will adjust our dataset to include partially completed layer data
+  - Or collect per layer data and train per layer to learn internal patterns. (most likely this one due to limited data availability) <br>
-- Lastly we will attempt classification at each layer to track hallucinations throughout the process of generation for better explainability for LLM hallucination early detection.
+- Lastly, we will run classification at each layer to track hallucinations throughout the process of generation for better explainability for LLM hallucination early detection.
+We hope to see significant changes in accuracy metrics to pinpoint which layers are the most important attributes for hallucination results. (do the last four layers, if omited, make a difference in hallucinated outputs? for example)
 <br><br>

 ## AI Use Disclosure: